will-frankland/care-pulse/README.md

 It was built using NextJs, TypeScript, TailwindCSS, Appwrite, ShadCN, and Sentry.

-Sentry was installed to monitor for errors and bugs and will immediately send a report to the site administrator with full details of any occuring error including a video - the great thing about this is that all details are blocked out to comply with security and in this case hippocratic regulations.
+Sentry was installed to monitor for errors and bugs and will immediately send a report to the site administrator with full details of any occuring error including a video (see screenshot) - the great thing about this is that all details are blocked out to comply with security and in this case hippocratic regulations.

 Appwrite was used for the database and storage of documents.